 - Understand your rights.
 If you know your rights upfront, you can nip some issues in the bud before they get out of control.

 - Be honest in all aspects of renting your apartment.
 For example, don’t try to hide a pet, or you may find yourself getting booted out of the apartment.

-- If you make a mistake or assume something that isn’t correct, apologize and ask for an explanation.
+- If you make a mistake or assume something that isn’t correct, offer a sincere apology and ask for an explanation.

 Never forget that the superintendent has a demanding job.
 Find opportunities to thank them, and if you are able to, give them something during the holidays.
 Maybe you can get all of the tenants to chip in on a gift card or envelope of cash.
 Most of the superintendents will appreciate the gesture, but don’t expect special treatment afterward.

 Late Night Emergency